lokeshsaha/BlogUsingDjango/README.md

-# Myprojectname is iCoder,basically this is a blog where you can get all the content relatee to latest  technology and coding contents.
+# Myproject name is iCoder,basically this is a blog where you can find all the  latest  technology and coding contents.